Assessing non-Gaussian quantum state conversion with the stellar rank: Background

 The stellar hierarchy bears an operational significance, because the stellar function gives a prescription for engineering a pure quantum state from the vacuum: $\ket{\bm\psi}=F^\star_{\bm\psi}(\hat a^\dag_1,\dots,\hat a^\dag_m)\ket{\bm0}$.
 As a result, a state of stellar rank $n$ cannot be obtained from the vacuum by using less than $n$ applications of creation operators, together with Gaussian unitary operations.
 In other words, the stellar rank has an operational interpretation as a lower bound on the minimal number of elementary non-Gaussian operations (applications of a single-mode creation operator, i.e.\ single-photon addition) needed to engineer the state from the vacuum.

-The stellar hierarchy is robust with respect to the trace distance, i.e.\ every state of a given finite stellar rank only has states of equal or higher rank in a close vicinity \cite{chabaud2020stellar,chabaud2021holomorphic}.
+The stellar hierarchy is robust with respect to the trace distance, i.e.\ every state of a given finite stellar rank only has states of equal or higher rank in a close vicinity, whose size depends on the state \cite{chabaud2020stellar,chabaud2021holomorphic}.
 Moreover, states of finite stellar rank form a dense subset of the Hilbert space, so that states of infinite rank can be approximated arbitrarily well in trace distance by sequences of states of finite stellar rank.
-The optimal approximation for any fixed rank can be obtained by an optimization over ${\cal O}(m^2)$ parameters for $m$-mode states, independently of the rank.
+The optimal approximation for any fixed rank can be obtained by an optimisation over ${\cal O}(m^2)$ parameters for $m$-mode states, independently of the rank.
 As a consequence, the stellar rank of quantum states can be witnessed experimentally \cite{chabaud2020certification,fiuravsek2022efficient}.
 We elaborate on this property in section \ref{sec:comp-asr}.

 Finally, CV quantum computations with low stellar rank can be simulated efficiently using a classical computer \cite{chabaud2020classical,chabaud2023resources}, which implies that the stellar rank is a necessary non-Gaussian resource for quantum computational speedup with CV.